gcc-mirror/gcc/gcc/config/rx/rx.md

    (clobber (reg:SI 3))
    (clobber (reg:CC CC_REG))]
   "rx_allow_string_insns"
-  "scmpu		; Perform the string comparison mov     #-1, %0      ; Set up -1 result (which cannot be created
+  "setpsw  z		; Set flags in case len is zero setpsw  c scmpu		; Perform the string comparison mov     #-1, %0      ; Set up -1 result (which cannot be created
                         ; by the SC insn)
    bnc	   ?+		; If Carry is not set skip over